 - Boosted Severn School’s digital presence with weekly published web content

-- Balanced the informational, procedural content on the school website with stories that simultaneously show school culture and showcase the breadth of academic and extracurricular programs at Severn

-- Strengthened the school’s brand identity by creating an emotional connection to the Severn community

-- Doubled engagement on social media platforms across the board

-Text at second visit | - Boosted Severn School’s digital presence with weekly published web content

 - Balanced the informational, procedural content on the school website with stories about school culture

 - Strengthened the school’s brand identity through mission-focused content

 - Doubled engagement on social media platforms across the board